Polyneue/Polyneue/README.md

 </p>
 <br />

-Engineering Manager that specializes in Golang and JavaScript development for SaaS platforms.
+Director of Software Engineering that specializes in Golang and JavaScript development for SaaS platforms.
 Builds with Golang/JavaScript, AWS, Terraform, and CI/CD pipelines.